 We have the authority to issue 25,010,000 shares of stock, consisting of 25,000,000 shares of common stock, \$0.01 par value per share ("our common stock"), and 10,000 shares of preferred stock, \$0.01 par value per share ("our preferred stock").
-Immediately after completion of this offering, 12,429,392 shares of our common stock (or 13,366,892 shares if the underwriters exercise their option to purchase additional shares in full) and 125 shares of our Series A Preferred Stock will be issued and outstanding.
+As of June 1, 2021, 13,366,877 shares of common stock and 125 shares of Series A Preferred Stock were issued and outstanding.
+Immediately after completion of this offering, shares of our common stock (or shares if the underwriters exercise their option to purchase additional shares in full) and 125 shares of our Series A Preferred Stock will be issued and outstanding.
 Our Board, with the approval of a majority of the entire our Board and without any action by our stockholders, may amend the Charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
 Under Maryland law, our stockholders generally are not liable for our debts or obligations solely as a result of their status as stockholders.